 - Wind or other conditions that may make walking on campus hazardous.

 - Timing of the storm and the capacity of University crews to safely respond to the weather conditions.

 Q5.
 What criteria are used to make recommendations for cancelling classes?

 Besides the criteria listed above in Question 4, a primary consideration for whether or not to hold classes is the safety of walking around campus – condition of walkways, high winds or heavy snow that could cause branches or trees to fall, etc.

-If classes continue as scheduled, individual faculty may decide to cancel classes.
+If classes continue as scheduled, individual faculty may decide to cancel classes or conduct classes via remote instruction.
 See Question 9 for more information.